smnorris/bcfishpass/_sources/03_model_habitat_linear.md.txt

 - stream gradient
 - channel width or discharge (depending on modelling requirments and/or data availability)
-- connectivity (rearing streams must be connected to spawning streams)
+- network connectivity (rearing stream segments must have a specific type of connectivity to spawning stream segments)
-- feature type (spawning or rearing occurs in stream / wetland / lake etc)
+- feature type (whether spawning/rearing occurs in stream / wetland / lake etc)

 Per species threshold values for stream gradient and discharge/channel width are noted (and can be adjusted) in the file [parameters_habitat_thresholds.csv]( https://github.com/smnorris/bcfishpass/blob/main/parameters/example_testing/parameters_habitat_thresholds.csv).